|Investor Relations Contact:||Media Relations Contact:|

 Conference Call Information

-Commvault will host a conference call today, July 28, 2020, at 8:30 a.m.
+Commvault will host a conference call today, July 26, 2022 at 8:30 a.m.
 Eastern Time (5:30 a.m.
-Pacific Time) to discuss its financial results.
-To access this call, dial 844-742-4247 (domestic) or 661-378-9470 (international).
-The live webcast can be accessed under the “Events” section of Commvault’s website.
+Pacific Time) to discuss quarterly results.
+The live webcast and call dial-in numbers can be accessed by registering under the “Events” section of Commvault’s website.
 An archived webcast of this conference call will also be available following the call.

 Safe Harbor Statement